 We recognise the ongoing commitment required and we will continue to review and develop our processes and guidance, training and supplier approach towards the detection and prevention of modern slavery and human trafficking as our business evolves.
-This will include formally embedding the Modern Slavery mitigation review into the monthly WTW group Supplier Risk Management meetings.
-This will support the development of KPIs to measure the coverage and effectiveness of these processes as well as improve the communication on the risk to as many involved in the management of suppliers as possible.
+Continued monitoring and governance of WTW suppliers along with the implementation of the Supplier Risk technology solution in more jurisdictions will support the development of further KPIs to measure the coverage and effectiveness of these processes as well as improve the communication on the risk to as many involved in the management of suppliers as possible.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2021 and has been sent to the Board for approval and was approved by the Board of Directors of Towers Watson Software Limited on 27 June 2022, as reflected by the Director's signature below.
+This statement is made pursuant to section 54(1) of the Act and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023 and has been sent to the Board for approval and was approved by the Board of Directors of Towers Watson Limited on as reflected by the Director's signature below.